stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     ```

-1. Write a program that displays a numerical representation of each letter of your name.
+1. Write a program that prints a numerical representation of each letter of your name.
 Sample result:

     ```python
     ###
-    # A program that displays a numerical representation of each letter of your name.
+    # A program that prints a numerical representation of each letter of your name.
     #
     name = 'John' # replace John with your name print(f'The letter {name[0]} has a code {ord(name[0])}')